Heliodex/VM/Docs/start.md

 <img src="../Assets/Level3.svg" height="350" alt="A similar diagram showing a low-level simulator built on top of a high-level interpreter" />

  If accurate enough, the tools used to build the system could then be built on top of the simulator.
 This could be done any number of times, resulting in an infinite loop of simulators built on top of themselves.
-This is an extremely powerful concept, though in practice isn't useful if a system isn't built with this in mind, as there will be a loss of efficiency at each level, eventually resulting in a program that is too slow (read: will not complete in the expected lifetime of the universe).
+This is an extremely powerful concept, though in practice isn't useful if a system isn't built with this in mind, as there will be a loss of efficiency at each level, eventually resulting in a program that is too slow (will not complete in the expected lifetime of the universe).

  Any simulation of a universe which contains a model of the machine used to run it cannot have the simulated machine run as fast as the physical machine, as every simulation has some level of overhead.
-However, it is possible to get remarkably close, which I will expand on in future.
+However, it is possible to get remarkably close, which will be expanded on in later documents.

  ## Virtual machines